cjshelton/computer-science-fundamentals/docs/data-structures/stacks.md

 - Reversing a word - Push each letter onto the stack, and then pop them off.
 The result is the word backwards.
 - "Undo" mechanism - Each action performed by the user is added to a stack.
 To undo the last action, you can pop off the item from the top of the stack, which will be the last action performed.

+#### Implementations

+Stacks can be implemented as arrays or linked lists.